tirithen/node-dstk/README.md

 This module provides an interface by making HTTP requests to the server, by default the public server at http://www.datasciencetoolkit.org is used but to improve speed you can clone this virtual machine and run it locally and set the dstk.apiURL to the cloned machines url ex. http://localhost:8080.

+## Installation
+Simply use the npm package manager

+	$ npm install dstk

 ## Usage example

 	var dstk = require('dstk');